Aumarh/pic-spots/README.md

-## PicSpots - a social media platform for tourists who love top explore and capture picture perfect spots around Vienna.
+## PicSpots - a social media platform for tourists who love to explore and capture picture perfect spots around Vienna.

 ## Description